U.S. Energy Information Administration logo

 Can electric utility customers choose their electricity supplier?

 In general, retail choice is available only for utility customers served by investor-owned utilities (IOUs), although there are a few electric cooperatives, municipal utilities, and government operated utilities that offer retail choice.
-In 2022, retail choice was available for both residential and non-residential electric utility customers served by IOUs in the District of Columbia and 15 states: California, Connecticut, Delaware, Illinois, Maine, Maryland, Massachusetts, Michigan, New Hampshire, New Jersey, New York, Ohio, Pennsylvania, Rhode Island, and Texas.
-In California, residential retail choice is available to electric utility customers who participate in community choice aggregators programs.
-More information on that topic is provided in the Learn more links below.
-In Michigan, there are caps on the number of utility customers that are allowed to participate each year.
+In 2022, retail choice was available for all utility customers served by IOUs in the District of Columbia and 13 states: California, Connecticut, Delaware, Illinois, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Ohio, Pennsylvania, and Rhode Island.
+Among those states, California, Illinois, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Ohio, and Rhode Island have implemented community choice aggregator programs that utility customers can opt in or opt out of participation.
 In Texas, all customers of electric utilities that are connected to the electric grid managed by the Electric Reliability Council of Texas (ERCOT) are required to choose an electricity provider.
-Three states have only non-residential utility customer retail choice: Georgia, Oregon, and Virginia, and these states have conditions on participation in retail choice.
+Six states have only non-residential utility customer retail choice: Michigan, Montana, Nevada, Oregon, Virginia, and Washington.

 Electric utility customers may contact their distribution utility or the utility regulatory commission in their state to see if and to what extent retail choice is an option and if a list of alternate electricity suppliers is available.